Technology Tales

 php [path to piwik]/console core:update

-While the upgrade is ongoing, it prompts you to permit it to continue before it goes and makes changes to the database.
-This did not take long on my systems but that depends on how much data there is.
+While the upgrade is ongoing, it prompts you to permit it to continue before it goes and modifies the database.
+This did not take long on my systems, but that depends on how much data there is.
 Once, the process has completed, you can delete any extraneous files using the rm command.

 Setting the PHP version in .htaccess on Apache web servers